 Introduction to the Sign Test

-The Sign Test stands as a fundamental non-parametric statistical method designed to compare two related samples, typically used in scenarios where more conventional tests such as the t-test cannot be applied due to the distributional characteristics of the data.
-It focuses on the direction (sign) of changes between paired observations rather than their numerical differences, offering a straightforward approach for assessing median differences.
+The Sign Test is a non-parametric method for comparing two related samples when conventional tests can’t be used.
+It focuses on the direction of changes between paired observations, rather than their numerical differences, to assess median differences.

 Key Features of the Sign Test